Hearts and Bones (film): Release

 Hearts and Bones premiered at the Sydney Film Festival on 15 June 2019, and was then shown at a number of film festivals in 2019.
 It was originally slated for an April 2020 release into Australian cinemas; however, the release was cancelled due to the COVID-19 pandemic in Australia, which forced the shutdown of the many cinemas for some time.
 Instead of delaying the theatrical release, the film opted instead to release directly onto digital platforms on 6 May 2020.

 The home-video release was planned for 3 June 2020.

+Reception

 Critical response

 On review aggregator Rotten Tomatoes, Hearts and Bones has approval rating, based on reviews The site's critical consensus reads, "Hearts and Bones is more powerful in concept than execution, although strong work from a deftly assembled cast adds much-needed heft."

 Variety's Eddie Cockrell called it "an impressive narrative feature debut".
 Harry Windsor from The Hollywood Reporter gave his bottom line as "A drama about good intentions that pulls up just short of the abyss."
 Sarah Ward from Screen Daily wrote "An intimate film tackling an expansive subject — the treatment of refugees around the globe, and the way the world processes the traumas that lead to such urgent, widespread immigration — this is a poignant and morally complex drama".